-Is your mind troubled by the music, and you still can’t dance?
-Listen to yourself; your soul has probably something to say.
+Is your mind troubled by music, and you still can’t dance?
+Listen to yourself.
+Your soul probably has something to say.

 Performance in life is like performance on stage: the less room there is, the harder it is to move and bring dancing skills to life.
 Do not limit your floor with what others have drawn for themselves.
 Create your own space, and draw your own lines.
 Receive the sound of life openly, and feel every beat.
 Follow your own steps, not those you learned in dancing schools.
 Listen to your body, and be in control.

 To know yourself, you have to experiment yourself.
-And to discover your true essence, you have to test yourself.
-You have to welcome life and its experiences.
-You have to look at all the options, and have the courage to step into the unknown.
+To discover your true essence, you have to test yourself.
+Welcome life and its experiences.
+Look at different options, and have the courage to step into the unknown.
 Be strong, and try something new.

-You have the right and the moral obligation to define your own self; give meaning to your life.
-You were born in a way you did not arrange: if you cannot change where you come from, you can still designate your path, set your goals, and decide where to go from there.
+You have the right and moral obligation to define your own self and give meaning to life.
+You were born in a way you did not arrange.
+If you cannot change where you come from, you can still designate your path, set your goals, and decide where to go from there.

-Do you like what you are doing now?
-Maybe… Think again: is it truly what you want?
+Do you like and enjoy what you are doing now?
+Maybe?
+Think again: is it truly what you want?
 Passion is not only what we see; it is much more what we feel.
 It is not simply what we like; it is what we cannot live without.
-Make sure to find your genuine and authentic passions, and to never settle for the affected ones you learned, or were obliged to like.
-To know yourself, you must start by letting go of what you are told or convinced that you’re destined to be.
+Make sure to find your authentic passions, and to never settle for those you were conditioned or obliged to like.
+To know yourself, start by letting go of what you are told or convinced that you’re destined to be.
 Do all that you can, until your destiny is revealed to you.

 Look around you, and hear what others have to say.
-They might be right, and they might be wrong.
+They might be right, or wrong.
 Ultimately, you will have to answer to your own convictions and beliefs.
 Be a product of yourself, and not the product of your surroundings.
 Give birth to yourself, and to the environment you want to live in.

 Be in conformity with your true self, and never blindly abide by prefixed social rules.
 They might go in tandem at some point; try to combine them peacefully.
 Find the common ground if possible, but if you can’t, don’t be afraid of creating your own new conceptions.
 What is now, one-day was not.
 And what one-day will be, does not necessarily exist today.

 Are you afraid of not achieving what others have achieved?
 Stop, you’re wrong.
 By comparing yourself to others, you might be running the wrong marathon.
 One day, you will all reach the same end, and rest in the same pot.
-And at that time, competitors will be of two kinds.
-There would be those who ran so fast and forgot to experience life and enjoy its fruits.
-And there would also be those who moved slowly, and got to enjoy whatever life had to offer, from the tiniest to the deepest of pleasures.
+At that time, competitors will be of two kinds: those who ran so fast and forgot to experience life and enjoy its fruits, and those who moved slowly and got to enjoy whatever life had to offer, from the tiniest to the deepest of pleasures.

 Look around and inside you; you might want to redefine your path.
 Are you lost, and can’t tell where you are now?
 Do you know where you’re heading to, or at least where you want to go?
 It might be scary to step into the unknown, but isn’t also frightening to let go of ourselves for what some people call destiny, fate or luck?
 Why should we always be the product of life, and not vice versa?
 Why don’t we create the life we want, plant the seeds of the future we seek, and enjoy its fruits on time?